-Subject to Ofgem confirmation, our IIS CML of 35.7 customer minutes lost is within our target of 43.5.
-Our IIS CI of 56.1 interruptions per 100 customers for the year is within of our target of 58.5.
-The CML outperformance relative to the RIIO-ED1 targets set by Ofgem is particularly gratifying as the new targets are particularly tough for a DNO whose operational performance during this period is acknowledged by Ofgem as being a frontier performer.
+Subject to Ofgem confirmation, our IIS CML and CI of 22.9 customer minutes lost and 45.7 interruptions per 100 customers for the year are within our targets of 38.8 and 51.4 respectively.
+The outperformance relative to the RIIO-ED1 targets set by Ofgem is particularly gratifying as the new targets are particularly tough for a DNO whose operational performance during this period is acknowledged by Ofgem as being a frontier performer.